rootslab/syllabus/Readme.md

      * }
      *
      * NOTE:
-     * - 'args' refers to the number of arguments
-     *  expected by the command mix-in function, not by
+     * - 'args' refers to the number of arguments expected by the command  mix-in
-     *  the original Redis command.
+     *    function, not by the original Redis command.
-     * - 'sub' collects command direct child(ren) for
-     * commands like: OBJECT REFCOUNT.
+     * - 'sub' collects command direct child(ren) for commands like: OBJECT REFCOUNT.
      */
     , info : function ( String cmd ) : Object

     /*
      * Stick or unstick the #info method to every
      * command function.
+     *
-     * It returns the number of items that were updated.
+     * It returns the number of commands/items that
+     * were updated.
      *
      * Example: Syllabus.commands.object.info();
      *